Plant-Food-Research-Open/HEImiRA-pipeline/README.md

  - Create collapsed-sequence reference FASTA `heimeria_collapsed_reference.fa.gz`
  - Create collapsed-sequence + taxonomy table `heimeria_metadata.csv.gz`

+NOTE: MiRNAs not found in either the target or host species are tagged as from the ‘environment’, while miRNAs that map to both the host and target species are tagged as ‘ambiguous’.

 ### Alignment
 Align preprocessed sRNA-Seq reads to the HEImiRA collapsed miRBase reference.